|Best electric||Sun Joe Electric High Pressure Washer||SEE IT||

 A pressure washer is essentially a power hose connected to a water pump powered by an electric motor or gas engine.
 It blasts out water at hundreds of times the pressure of the air we breathe, helping users to get both high and low surfaces as clean as possible while standing upright.
 It’s a garden tool, patio cleaner, and concrete cleaner rolled into one that works on lawn furniture, barbecue grills, cars, and even the outside walls of the house.
 Here’s how to find one that fits your needs!

-- Best electric pressure washer: Sun Joe Electric High Pressure Washer
+- Best electric: Sun Joe Electric High Pressure Washer

-- Best gas pressure washer: Simpson Cleaning MegaShot Gas Pressure Washer
+- Best gas: Simpson Cleaning MegaShot Gas Pressure Washer

-- Best hot water pressure washer: Easy-Kleen Professional Pressure Washer
+- Best hot water: Easy-Kleen Professional Pressure Washer

 Now that we’ve offered a brief overview of what the best pressure washer can do, it’s time to make some big decisions.
 As you prepare to take the leap into the world of pressure washing, there are at least five big things to consider.
 First, do you want to go gas or electric?
 If you’ve got a bigger space to clean, a gas pressure washer may make yard maintenance easier.
 Second, do you want one that uses hot water or cold water?
 The answer might mean a hefty price difference.